Anxiety Therapy

 It’s no secret that anxiety is the most common mental health issue in America today.
 Roughly 40 million adults suffer from an anxiety disorder (1).
 When you consider how many people are undiagnosed, that number is probably even higher.
 There’s also a huge overlap between anxiety and other mental health conditions—almost half of anxiety sufferers struggle with depression (2).

 Why are people so anxious?
 In recent years, the COVID-19 pandemic has put undue stress on our society, forcing many people who already had anxiety to deal with new concerns about health, safety, finances and job security.
-Additionally, we are exposed to constant bad news in the media and polarities in politics.
+Additionally, we are exposed to constant bad news in the media, worsening climate crisis, polarities in politics, and the list goes on.
 We also live in a very workaholic culture where many people struggle to find life-work balance, and are often expected to juggle too many responsibilities at once in order to feel successful at work and in their personal lives.

 (1) https://adaa.org/understanding-anxiety/facts-statistics